 Roglic wins Stage 9; Conti keeps pink jersey in Giro

-Roglic wins Stage 9; Conti keeps pink jersey in GiroAustralian cyclist Caleb Ewan celebrates while crossing the finish line to win the eighth stage of the Giro d'Italia cycling race, from Tortoreto Lido to Pesaro, Italy, Saturday, May 18, 2019.
-(Alessandro Di Meo/ANSA via AP)

-SAN MARINO (AP) -- Primoz Roglic of Slovenia won the ninth stage of the Giro d'Italia on Sunday, while Italian cyclist Valerio Conti extended his overall lead after the individual time trial.
+SAN MARINO (AP) Primoz Roglic of Slovenia won the ninth stage of the Giro d’Italia on Sunday as Italian cyclist Valerio Conti extended his overall lead after the individual time trial.

-Roglic, who also won the opening individual time trial, was quickest on the rain-soaked 35-kilometer (22-mile) route from Riccione that had an uphill finish in the republic of San Marino - the only time this year that the Giro crosses into another country.
+Roglic, who also won the opening individual time trial, was quickest on the rain-soaked 35-kilometer (22-mile) route from Riccione that had an uphill finish in San Marino – the only time this year that the Giro crosses into another country.

 The 29-year-old Roglic was 11 seconds faster than Belgium cyclist Victor Campenaerts and one minute ahead of Bauke Mollema of the Netherlands.